Laurence Devillers: Academic career

 Devillers is a co-writer of the report on ethics of the robotics researcher the Allistene Alliance Commission of the Ethics of Research in Digital Science and technology et CERNA and in other international projects: ANR Tecsan Armen, FUI Romeo, BPI Romeo2, Rex Humaine, Chist-era Joker.
-Laurence Devillers has published more than 150 articles in international and national peer-reviewed journals and chapters in collective works.
+Devillers has published more than 150 articles in international and national peer-reviewed journals and chapters in collective works.

-She participated in the deployment of the national platform TransAlgo (Transparency and Explanation of Algorithms) (2017).
-She is also a founding member of HUB IA (private-public eco-system) on applied ethics (since 2017).
+She participated in deploying the national platform TransAlgo (Transparency and Explanation of Algorithms) (2017).
+She is also a founding HUB IA (private-public eco-system) member on applied ethics (since 2017).

 In 2017-2018 she was a member of ISCA and ISCA Distinguished Lecturers.